Atmospheric Observatory Opens for Operation in Bankhead National Forest

-Newswise — With help from scientists at the U.S. Department of Energy (DOE) national laboratories, the DOE’s Atmospheric Radiation Measurement (ARM) user facility has established a cutting-edge atmospheric observatory in Alabama’s William Bankhead National Forest.
-The Bankhead National Forest (BNF) observatory officially opened for operation on Oct.
-1.
+Newswise — MOULTON, AL — With help from scientists at U.S. Department of Energy (DOE) national laboratories, DOE’s Atmospheric Radiation Measurement (ARM) user facility has established a cutting-edge atmospheric observatory in Alabama's William Bankhead National Forest.
+The Bankhead National Forest (BNF) observatory officially opens for operation on Oct.
+1, 2024.

-Overall, data gained from the BNF observatory will help scientists understand and improve numerical model simulations of the impacts of climate change on local weather patterns in the Southeastern United States and gain a better understanding of how forests influence both weather and climate.
+Overall, the knowledge gained from the BNF observatory will help scientists make more accurate predictions about the impacts of climate change on local weather patterns in the Southeastern United States and gain a better understanding of how forests influence both weather and climate.

 “Our goal in selecting this site and the configuration of instruments is to enable studies from the canopy to the clouds,” said Chongai Kuang, an atmospheric scientist from DOE’s Brookhaven National Laboratory who led the development of the science plan for the BNF.
-“We’ll be breaking new ground for interactive land-atmosphere studies by introducing state-of-the-art tower facilities, campaign-driven aerial assets, targeted intensive operational periods and surface-distributed sites within the forested environment and over the larger domain around BNF.”
+“By introducing state-of-the-art tower facilities, campaign-driven aerial assets, targeted intensive operational periods, and surface-distributed sites within the forested environment and over the larger domain around BNF, we’ll be breaking new ground for interactive land-atmosphere studies.”

 ARM is a multi-laboratory user facility sponsored by DOE’s Office of Science.
 It provides continuous field measurements of atmospheric data from around the world, serving as a key contributor to national and international climate research efforts.

 Bankhead is a long-term mobile observatory that was relocated from Oliktok Point, Alaska, where it operated from 2013 until 2021.
-DOE’s Argonne National Laboratory manages the observatories in Alabama and Oklahoma.
+Argonne manages the observatories in Alabama and Oklahoma.

-Teams from Brookhaven and Argonne national laboratories collaborated with other DOE labs and federal, state and local agencies and organizations — right down to individual Alabama landowners.
+Teams from DOE’s Brookhaven and Argonne national laboratories collaborated with other DOE labs and federal, state, and local agencies and organizations—right down to individual Alabama landowners.
 With support from ARM and DOE’s Atmospheric System Research (ASR) program, Kuang’s team developed the BNF science plan, collaborating with many others to identify the study sites and work out the logistics of getting the equipment in place.
 Argonne led logistics of site preparation, construction and equipment delivery and placement.
-Argonne also manages the day-to-day operations, instrument maintenance and hosts visitors at the research sites through a contract with IntegriWard, LLC.
+Argonne also manages the day-to-day operations, instrument maintenance, and hosts visitors at the research sites through a contract with IntegriWard, LLC.

 “The complexities of the atmospheric system cannot be understood through isolated research efforts.
 Collaboration is critical, and we’re grateful to our partners for their support in establishing this state-of-the-art research facility," said Argonne’s Nicki Hickmon, ARM associate director for operations.

-Note: Editor’s note: The following news release is being issued jointly by the U.S. Department of Energy’s Argonne National Laboratory and Brookhaven National Laboratory.